fixie-ai/fixie-sdk-js/docs/langchain.md

 ## Getting Started

-First, you'll need to make sure you have `fixie` installed on your machine with `pip install fixieai`.
-This will install the Fixie CLI, which you'll need for deploying to Fixie.
-You'll also need a Fixie account and to authorize the Fixie CLI.
-You can do both by running `fixie auth`.
+First, you'll make to make sure you have installed the Fixie CLI and have authenticated to Fixie (these are necessary for deploying to Fixie):

+1. Install Fixie on your machine: `pip install fixieai`
+1. Create an account and link your command line to it: `fixie auth`

 Next, you'll need to tell Fixie what function to call to invoke your app.
 As an example, let's imagine something as simple as a [PromptTemplate](https://python.langchain.com/en/latest/getting_started/getting_started.html):